 Ever since I was little, I’ve had an affinity for cornbread.
-There’s something so comforting about a thick piece of cornbread served with a hearty bowl of veggie chili, or simply all by itself as a snack.
-But I’m not talking about the dry, gritty cornbread variety.
+There’s something so comforting about a thick piece of really good vegan cornbread served with a hearty bowl of veggie chili, or simply all by itself as a snack—but I’m not talking about the dry, gritty cornbread variety.
 You know the kind that’s often sold at the grocery store that’s probably been sitting out for too long?
 Yeah, I’ll pass on that.
-I like mine to be light and almost cake-like, with a hint of sweetness and a little buttery spread and maple syrup.
-Or, depending on my mood, a lot of buttery spread and maple syrup.
+I like my cornbread to be light and almost cake-like, with a hint of sweetness and a little vegan butter and maple syrup.
+Or, depending on my mood, a lot of butter and maple syrup.

-This vegan cornbread recipe is super simple (you probably have all of the ingredients on hand) and it has a great cake-like texture.
-It takes less than 30 minutes to come together and could easily be used as a base for fun add-ins, like fresh corn, jalapeño peppers, or maybe even pumpkin!
+This vegan cornbread recipe is super simple (you probably have all 7 ingredients on hand) and it has a great, cake-like texture.
+It takes 25 minutes to make and could easily be used as a base for fun add-ins, like fresh corn, jalapeño peppers, or maybe even pumpkin?!

-- 2 flax eggs (2 tablespoons ground flax, 6 tablespoons warm water)
+- 2 flax eggs (2 tablespoons freshly ground flax, 6 tablespoons warm water)

 - 1 cup finely ground cornmeal